ungood/graupel-1/README.md

 ## Launch

+TBD: Details on launch location, flight predictions, and launch checklist.

 ## Tracking

 As we plan on flying a rather high end camera on-board this flight, a primary goal is to be able to recover it.
 In order to facilitate this, several redundant tracking systems will be employed: